Yura52/delu/README.md

 No documentation is currently available, but you can learn Zero from the links above and by reading the source code.

 ## Installation
-**Please, note** that if you don't have PyTorch installed, then the CPU-version will be installed together with Zero.
-If you want to have the GPU-version of PyTorch, install it **before** installing Zero.
-See the [PyTorch Get Started](https://pytorch.org/get-started/locally/) for corresponding instructions.
+If you plan to use the GPU-version of PyTorch, install it **before** installing Zero (otherwise, the CPU-version will be installed together with Zero).

 ```bash
 $ pip install libzero